ALIKE: Accurate and Lightweight Keypoint Detection and Descriptor Extraction: Experiments

 \textbf{The dispersity peak loss} regularizes the shape of score patches.
 Table \ref{tab_losses} illustrates an intriguing phenomenon: the dispersity peak loss improves homography accuracy but decreases repeatability and matching accuracy (the second row compared to the first, and the fifth row compared to the third).
 To investigate this phenomenon, Fig. \ref{fig_abl_pk} visualizes the score map and keypoints of network trained with and without the dispersity peak.
 With the dispersity peak loss, the score map becomes ``peaky'', which improves localization certainty and homography accuracy.
 While without the dispersity peak loss, the score map is less ``peaky'', keypoints are more likely to be crowded together.
 It increases the probability of finding a match in the crowd, so it is advantageous to repeatability and matching accuracy.
 As the accuracy of downstream tasks (homography estimation in this case) is more important, we retain the dispersity peak loss as the score map regularization.

 \textbf{The descriptor loss} were studied by comparing the NRE loss \cite{nre} and triplet loss \cite{tfeat}.
 For triplet loss, negative descriptor is mined from the keypoints (Fig. \ref{fig_nre}(b)), and the triplet margin is 0.5.
 Fig. \ref{fig_abl_desc} shows the training process of triplet loss with sub-pixel keypoints.
 It falls into a local minimum where the loss approaches but dose not cross the triplet margin (all the descriptors become the same).
 So its performance are extremely worse (the last row of Table \ref{tab_losses}).
-We find it is tricky to tune the hyperpameters for triplet loss, so we adopt the NRE loss \cite{nre} as it has stable convergence, although it requires more GPU memory and training time.
+We find it is tricky to tune the hyperpameters for triplet loss, so we adopt the NRE loss \cite{nre} as it has a stable convergence, although it requires more GPU memory and training time because of dense similarity map computation in equation \eqref{equ_sim}.

 \textbf{The reliability loss} ensures that the keypoints are located at areas where the descriptors are discriminative.
 More reliable keypoints would produce fewer false matches, resulting in a higher matching score and accuracy, as shown in the fourth and fifth row of Table \ref{tab_losses}.